Does Joby Aviation (JOBY) Pay a Dividend? (2026)

 No. Joby Aviation does not pay a dividend.
 Like most pre-revenue, capital-intensive development companies, it reinvests all of its cash into aircraft development, certification, and manufacturing scale-up, and is spending hundreds of millions per half-year.
 Investors in JOBY are buying it for potential long-term growth, not income.

 Walnut is informational, not investment advice.
-Dividend figures are approximate and dated; verify current yield, schedule, and policy with JOBY's investor relations page or your broker.
+Dividend figures on this page come from a mid-2026 data pull and are approximate; verify the current yield, amount, schedule, and policy with JOBY's investor relations page or your broker before acting on them.

 Related stocks